rmottola/Arctic-Fox/README.md

 * ARM support has been reinstantiated, including JIT!
 * MIPS support reinstantiated, too (less tested and only on Little Endian)
 * WebRTC has been reinstantiated
+* vast improvement in compiler support, up to gcc 13

 ## Build tips